 This degeneration is an important risk factor for major diseases such as cancer, diabetes, cardiovascular disorders, and neurodegenerative diseases.
 Although aging cannot be prevented, there are certain factors that can speed up the process.

 These include our daily habits such as the amount of physical activity, the type of food intake, stress levels, and emotional states.
+You can also view at NuRetnol Lifting Skin Cream Review here, it is an anti-aging product which may help you to get rid of premature aging.

 Enough research has shown how food plays a life-altering role in our ageing process.
 Many of us eat foods that do more harm than good to our body.